Branded virtual data room hero.

 Step 5: Generate a trackable link and share

-Create a shareable link and send it to investors.
-You can create separate links for different investors to track engagement individually.
+Create a shareable link and send it to clients.
+You can create separate links for different recipients to track engagement individually.

 Step 6: Monitor engagement

-Total setup time for a standard investor data room: 20-30 minutes if your documents are ready.
+Total setup time for a standard data room: 20-30 minutes if your documents are ready.

 Branded virtual data room app: mobile access